Answered By: Digital Library Services Team Last Updated: May 31, 2020 Views: 204

 - Underneath the heading, Search for your institution and click the name to login, type Manchester Metropolitan University.
 Science Direct should display one result for Manchester Metropolitan, just below the box, click on this.

-(If you can't get to our login in box this way, you can use the option to choose your institution's region or group...
+(If you can't see a listn of institutions, you can use the option to choose your institution's region or group...
 Select UK Access Management Federation, from the option to select your region or group, you'll need to click on the little black triangle to open the list fully as UK is near the bottom.
 Choose Manchester Metropolitan University from the list.
-Enter your MMU ID and password in the MMU login page.)
+If you are off campus you will also need to log in via the Manchester Met Sign in page